c-cba/yii-ejeditable/README.md

 #### Usage Example 2 (with dropDown)
-To use a dropdown for edıtıng, we initiate the widget with the following additional options:
+To use a dropdown for editing, we initiate the widget with the following additional options:
 ```php
 $this->widget('ext.EJEditable.EJEditable', array(
 	'selector'=>'.editable',